Food Studies Graduate Certificate FAQ

 Are the Food Studies courses the same as the MLA in Gastronomy courses?

 You will be taking the same courses as the students in the MLA in Gastronomy.
 You will also be graded according to the same graduate school standards.

 Can I continue on to or transfer into the MLA in Gastronomy?

 Upon completion of 8 credits, you may apply for admission to the MLA in Gastronomy.
-Please contact the Gastronomy program coordinator if you are interested in transferring.
-Students who meet all the MLA requisites and who have maintained a B average in their courses during the Food Studies Graduate Certificate are excellent candidates for the MLA in Gastronomy.
+Please contact the Gastronomy program if you are interested in transferring.
+Students who meet all the MLA requisites and who have maintained a B average in their courses during the Food Studies graduate certificate are excellent candidates for the MLA in Gastronomy.

 Can I complete this program online or away from Boston?

 The certificate program can be completed either in-person, online, or through a combination of online and face-to-face courses.

 What is the tuition price difference between part-time and full-time students?

 Metropolitan College tuition can differ from semester to semester and year to year.
 For updated costs, please visit our Tuition & Fees page.
 Students taking over 11.5 credits are considered full-time and pay higher tuition.